ryanzhere/Ryan_Thomas_Philips/README.md

 the CeA and the BNST to discrete and diffused cues.
 These findings have been bolstered by a meta-analysis that did not support the CeA-BNST dissociation (Chavanne & Robinson, 2021).
-Our approach would be to analyze resting state and task-based fMRI data to investigate these circuits, using a dynamic time warping machine- learning pipeline I have recently developed (Philips et al., 2021).
+Our approach would be to analyze resting state and task-based fMRI data to investigate these circuits, using a dynamic time warping machine- learning pipeline we have recently developed (Philips et al., 2021).

 **Importance and Consequences**